-- (iii) Interest and finance expenses include: - interest payable on borrowings; - finance expenses including amortisation of discounts/premiums and ancillary costs incurred in connection with the arrangement of borrowings calculated using the effective interest rate; - realised losses arising from derivative financial instruments designated as hedges for borrowings; - net realised losses on redemption and disposal of investments; and - net exchange losses arising from foreign currency transactions.
+- (iii) Interest and finance expenses include: - interest payable on borrowings; - finance expenses including amortisation of discounts/premiums and ancillary costs incurred in connection with the arrangement of borrowings calculated using the effective interest rate: - realised losses arising from derivative financial instruments designated as hedges for borrowings; - net losses on redemption and disposal of investments; and - net exchange losses arising from foreign currency transactions. - (iv) The Group's interest and finance expenses arising from non-derivative financial liabilities are not classified as at fair value through profit or loss.